 Considering the country’s vast size and diversity, this wasn’t a surprise.
 But still, I wanted to experience any enmity for myself.
 Luckily, an opportunity had presented itself: a cross-island bus journey, from Bangkalan to Sumenep.
-Four hours of cold shoulders and outright hostility awaited, surely.
+Four hours of cold shoulders and outright hostility awaited, I figured.

 Well, no. ‘Welcome to Madura, sir.
 I’m glad you’re here,’ the stranger said, not five minutes into our journey.
 He joyfully pumped my hand with a vice-like grip.
-This was disarming.
-I wasn’t expecting the warmest greeting in the entire country.
+This turn of events was disarming; I wasn’t expecting the warmest greeting in the entire country.
 Not here, wedged in a bus stairwell.

 ‘This is a beautiful place,’ my new friend, Andi, continued, gesturing proudly at the blurred landscape.
 Vast stretches of sandy flatland stretched into distant craggy limestone hills.
 The windswept panorama was closer to that of the wild west than Indonesia.
 Even the mosques, normally such grand, solemn edifices, shimmered with an added lustre.

 The journey wore on.
 I spent my time admiring the myriad colourful Batik shirts – a Madurese speciality.
 Eventually, with the bus idling silently on the approach to Sampang, Andi piped up.
 ‘Today’s Saturday,’ he shrugged.
 ‘It’s market day.’
 His implication was clear: lots of traffic, many people, long journey.